ghostkcleung/tft_framework/tft_implement/src/ILI9486_SPI_18BIT.md

 # Add support ESP32 with ILI9486 18-Bit

-This class is designed for ESP32.
+This class is designed for ESP32 only.
 I've set some pins for default wiring.

 - VDO = VCC